On this page:

 - blisters or bubbles on paintwork can indicate termite activity

-- cracked walls can indicate subsidence, requiring the replacement of stumps.
+- cracked walls may indicate issues such as the house sinking, requiring the replacement of stumps.
 If there are large cracks, seek advice from a structural engineer

 - mouldy walls, lifting tiles, peeling paint or pools of water in wet areas can indicate excessive moisture

-- fretting (crazed) brickwork can indicate major structural problems
+- fretting - where the mortar between the brickwork falls out - can indicate major structural problems

 - a sagging roof, or cracked or broken roof tiles may involve costly roof repairs or replacement.

-If the property has been renovated or extended, check the Section 32 statement and contact the local council to find out whether relevant planning or building permits were obtained.
+If the property has been renovated or extended, check the Section 32 statement and contact the local council to find out whether relevant planning or building permits were obtained for the works.

 Any illegal alterations may become your responsibility once you sign the contract of sale.

 You should also check whether the property is in a bushfire-prone area.
-You can do this for free on the Department of Planning and Community Development's Land Channel website.
+To find out, visit the Property and land titles website.